dvidelabs/flatcc/README.md

 endian for the time being.
 To test which is supported, use the define `FLATBUFFERS_PROTOCOL_IS_LE` or `FLATBUFFERS_PROTOCOL_IS_BE`.
 They are defines as 1 and 0 respectively.

-## Offset Sizes and Direction

-FlatBuffers use 32-bit `uoffset_t` and 16-bit `voffset_t`. `soffset_t`
-always has the same size as `uoffset_t`.
-These types can be changed by preprocessor defines without regenerating code.
-However, it is important that `libflatccrt.a` is compiled with the same types as defined in `flatcc_types.h`.

-`uoffset_t` currently always point forward like `flatc`.
-In retrospect it would probably have simplified buffer constrution if offsets pointed the opposite direction.
-This is a major change and not likely to happen for reasons of effort and compatibility, but it is worth keeping in mind for a v2.0 of the format.

-Vector header fields storing the length are defined as `uoffset_t` which is 32-bit wide by default.
-If `uoffset_t` is redefined this will therefore also affect vectors and strings.
-The vector and string length and index arguments are exposed as `size_t` in user code regardless of underlying `uoffset_t` type.

-The practical buffer size is limited to about half of the `uoffset_t` range because vtable references are signed which in effect means that buffers are limited to about 2GB by default.

 ## Pitfalls in Error Handling